joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>Escaping Closures</summary>
-<p>Know why some clousures need to be marked escaping when passed as arguments.
+<p>We expect fellows to know why some clousures need to be marked escaping when passed as arguments.
 Most used examples of escaping closures happen when doing asynchronous network calls</p>
 </details>

 <details>
 <summary>Error handling</summary>
-<p>Know how to process, respond and recover from error conditions in your program.</p>
+<p>We expect fellows to know how to process, respond and recover from error conditions in your program.</p>
 <ul>
 <li>Propagating errors using throwing functions</li>
 <li>Handling errors using do-catch</li>